 When I finished High School almost 15 years ago, I had no idea that I wanted to become a writer.
 After graduating High School as some do, I went into the family business.
 My father was a Journeyman Union Carpenter.
 My immediate family had never graduated College, so when my father offered to sponsor me into the Carpenters Union, I jumped at the chance.
 I spent nearly 4 years as an apprentice carpenter.
 During that time I played my part in building a Kaiser Permanente Hospital, a Veterans Affairs Hospital in downtown Los Angeles, and worked on remodeling the dorms at the University of Southern California.
-We were finish carpenters and learned the art of cabinetry, handrails, wall protection, finished drywall, and other skills.
-The Union would even send me to their classes where i learned the basics of blueprint reading, OSHA regulations, and building stairs and ladders, among other courses.
+We were finish carpenters and I learned the art of cabinetry, handrails, wall protection, finished drywall, and other skills.
+The Union would even send me to their classes where i learned the basics of blueprint reading, OSHA regulations, and building stairs and ladders, among other things.

 I always had a love for creation.
 As a child, drawing, music, and poetry were my favorite hobbies.
 Carpentry allowed me to create something with my hands and gave me immense pride in my work, looking back on the finished project.
 I loved my time as a carpenter… at first, but as time passed, it became apparent that this was not the trade for me.
 I was not as skilled at the trade as my father was at my age, and I began having this gnawing feeling that it wasn’t what I wanted.
 It was what my Father wanted for me.
 Perhaps I might have tried to remain a carpenter, but the economy made my decision for me.
 The recession of 2010 hit the construction industry hard, I lost my job, the company i worked for declared bankruptcy, and my father went into early retirement.
 Besides doing some work at my home or for a friend, I would never practice carpentry professionally ever again.